Therety/vm-detection/README.md

 - MAC address vendor prefixes

 ## Updates
-I'll keep updating this repo for aslong i'll be intersted in this project.
+I'll keep updating this repo for aslong i'll be interested in this project.